theodoreyong9/AIWA/README.md

 - [x] Conservation Phases 4–5: deliberate non-atomic-consume counterexample (Appendix H.9.1), cross-language parity (Appendix H.9.2) — 7 new tests
 - [x] **Conservation plan complete** — all 5 phases done; §7's pre-existing "Appendix B.7" mis-citation fixed in the whitepaper
 - [x] Wire Conservation to economics: `claim-issue`/`transfer` DAG events bridge G's balance to conservation.js's real pipeline — a domain can now actually send value to another domain, not only accrue new value from nothing.
 See changelog below and whitepaper §7/Appendix H.16.
+- [x] **Security**: `transfer` events now require a real Ed25519 signature proving control of the `from` domain, closing a forgery vulnerability where ownership was checked by string comparison alone.
+See whitepaper §7/Appendix H.18.
+- [x] Identity cost is now a materialized view over H_d (`identity-register` DAG events), not a standalone local variable — closes the exact "where do these live, this looks critical for interplanetary deployment" gap.
+See whitepaper §26/Appendix H.19.
 - [x] The real compiled `.wasm` binary, loaded in an actual deployed browser session — confirmed loading with zero errors (only an unrelated favicon 404 remained).
 CI now builds and commits this binary automatically (`ci.yml`'s `wasm-build` job); getting there required finding and fixing three separate, real CI failures (a lost executable bit from a web-UI re-upload, a stale root `.gitignore` rule, and — the one that actually mattered — a `.gitignore` `wasm-pack` silently regenerates *inside its own output directory* on every single build, defeating the repo's own `.gitignore` regardless of what it says).
 What's still open: a live, in-browser side-by-side comparison of WASM-backed vs. JS-backed computed results — the shape-parity tests give strong reason to expect agreement, but that specific comparison hasn't been run.
 - [ ] Transport (pluggable layer, §25)
 - [x] Modules (§27): open registration, content-addressed code integrity, real iframe sandbox mechanism — 18 JS + 15 Rust tests; closes R19 in the security property registry from "unconfirmed" to "specified and implemented, not adversarially tested" (Appendix H.11)